 In 2017, Governor Tom Wolf of Pennsylvania appointed Ms. Saler to the Board of the Pennsylvania Humanities Council, whose mission is to find ways of using the humanities to help people take action for positive change in their lives and communities, and to demonstrate this effectiveness to leaders and organizations invested in making Pennsylvania a better place to live.
 Ms. Saler is a member of the Executive Committee and Chairs the Government Advocacy Committee.

-Ms. Saler is a volunteer at Philadelphia Volunteer Indigence Program (VIP), where she represents individuals in jeopardy of losing their homes in the Philadelphia Common Pleas Court’s Mortgage Foreclosure Program.
+Ms. Saler is also a volunteer at Philadelphia Volunteer Indigence Program (VIP), where she represents individuals in jeopardy of losing their homes in the Philadelphia Common Pleas Court’s Mortgage Foreclosure Program.

 Ms. Saler received her B.A. from Fairfield University.
 She received her J.D., with honors, from Rutgers University Law School.
 In addition to other academic honors, Ms. Saler was selected for the Rutgers Law Journal and served as the Lead Articles Editor.
 She is also the author of “Pennsylvania Law Should No Longer Allow a Parent’s Right to Testamentary Freedom to Outweigh the Dependent Child’s ‘Absolute Right to Child Support,’” 34 Rutgers Law Journal, 235 (Fall 2002).

 Ms. Saler’s professional career began in advertising.
-She was a Senior Account Executive with the Tierney Agency where she managed various advertising campaigns and Verizon’s contractual relationship with its spokesperson James Earl Jones.
+She was a Senior Account Executive with the Tierney Agency, where she managed various advertising campaigns and Verizon’s contractual relationship with its spokesperson, James Earl Jones.